Skip to main content

 Email us to receive the full 18-page Offering Memorandum, the underwriting model, and supporting due diligence materials.
 We'll verify accredited status and walk you through the deal.

 This offering is made pursuant to Rule 506(c) of Regulation D under the Securities Act of 1933 and is available only to verified accredited investors as defined in Rule 501(a).
 All investments involve risk, including the potential loss of principal.
 Past performance is not indicative of future results.
+Marmot will deliver a Sponsor Disclosure Schedule to prospective LPs concurrent with subscription materials — addressing principal-level financial obligations, prior business matters, and any material pending litigation, intended to comply with Rule 506(d) and Rule 10b-5 — which investors should review before subscribing.

 Targets shown reflect sponsor underwriting; actual results may differ materially.
 This document is confidential and provided solely for the recipient.
 It is not an offer to sell securities.
 Past performance is not indicative of future results.
 Reg D 506(c) — Verified Accredited Investors Only.
+Marmot will deliver a Sponsor Disclosure Schedule (intended to comply with Rule 506(d) and Rule 10b-5) to prospective LPs with subscription materials.